rafflebox-technologies-inc/rafflebox-jquery-script/README.md

 # Rafflebox API Jackpot Script

-This jQuery script retrieves event information from the Rafflebox API.
+This jQuery script `rb-event-data.js` retrieves event information from the Rafflebox API when included on a site with jQuery version 3+.

-The `index.html` file provided will showcases the IDs in use and will display the proper data if used in a server environment or by using a tool like `npx http-server`.
+The `index.html` file provided showcases the IDs in use, and will display the proper data if used in a server environment or by using a tool like `npx http-server`.

 It will format the data and inject it into predefined HTML element IDs.